A Beginner’s Guide to Mastodon

-Post-Elon Musk’s takeover of Twitter, interest in other social networking sites has spiked significantly.
+Post-Elon Musk’s takeover of Twitter, interest in other, similar social networking sites has spiked significantly.
 Some names may be familiar to you while others are completely new, but a quick search on Google Trends reveals that old or new, people are looking for the next, best microblogging platform.

 Tumblr’s one of those familiar names and a popular choice — actor Ryan Reynolds made a public move to Tumblr.
 But that’s not what we’re here for today.
 Instead, we’re introducing you to Mastodon, which many may not yet be familiar with, but is quickly rising in popularity.